 The lower level of our house was an illegal gambling parlor for 40 years.
 Now it's a large, clean, no-frills guestroom with its own private entrance, private half-bath, microwave, full-size refrigerator, and pinball machine.

-From the early 1970s until mid-2010, the spacious lower level of our Bayview home (email hidden)ly speakeasy called THE CRIB.
+From the early 1970s until 2010, the spacious lower level of our Bayview home was a high-spirited speakeasy called THE CRIB.

-What is now a huge, clean, no-frills guestroom with its own private entrance, private half-bath, microwave, full-size refrigerator, pinball machine, and access to a large backyard was for nearly 40 years a raucous, unlicensed neighborhood hangout full of gambling machines, vending machines, a full bar, and a small champagne room with mirrors on the ceiling and every wall.
+What is now a huge, clean, no-frills guestroom with its own private entrance, private half-bath, microwave, full-size refrigerator, pinball machine, and access to a large backyard was for nearly 40 years a raucous, unlicensed neighborhood hangout full of gambling and vending machines, and a small champagne room with mirrors on the ceiling and every wall.
 (Alas, that room is now a storage closet.)

-The space has a queen-size bed and a full-size futon, wireless internet (bring your own laptop), and a TV & DVD & VHS player.
+The space has a queen-size bed and a full-size futon, wifi (bring your own devices), and a TV & DVD & VHS player.
 (No cable or local TV.)

-The private entrance, half-bath, and other amenities mean your contact with our bustling family life will be minimal, and more or less at your discretion.
-You may see us if you come upstairs to shower in our handsome claw-footed tub or cook yourself a meal in the newly renovated kitchen.
+The private entrance, half-bath, and other amenities mean that your contact with our bustling family life will be minimal, and more or less at your discretion.
+You may see us if you come upstairs to shower in our handsome claw-footed tub.
 Otherwise, your privacy is complete.
 We have a washer & dryer upstairs and you're welcome to use them.

 Our house is two blocks from SF's newest Muni light-rail train line: the T-Third Street train.
 This train goes directly to and from downtown San Francisco.
 Several buses stop near the house, too.